Complete reducibility and subgroups of exceptional algebraic groups: Reductive algebraic groups

-For use later, we note here that the Killing form and $\Phi^+$ together determine a set of \emph{dominant weights}, $X(T)^+$.
-If $\lambda\in X(T)^+$ is a dominant weight then we identify $\lambda$ with the corresponding $1$-dimensional $T$-module.
+Within $X(T)$ we single out the \emph{dominant weights}, $X(T)^{+}$, which are those having non-negative inner product with each positive root.
+If $\lambda\in X(T)^+$ then we identify $\lambda$ with the corresponding $1$-dimensional $T$-module.
 Composing with the map $B\to B/U\cong T$, we get a $B$-module $\lambda$.
 One can define an induced module $\opH^0(\lambda):=\Ind_B^G(\lambda)$ in the category of rational $G$-modules.
-Since $G/B$ is projective, it turns out that this is has finite dimension, and is a reduction modulo $p$ of the irreducible representation $L_{\mathbb{C}}(\lambda)$ for the complex Lie algebra $\g_{\mathbb{C}}$; so the weights of $\Ind_B^G(\lambda)$ are given by Weyl's character formula.
-If we define $L(\lambda)$ to be the socle of $\Ind_B^G(\lambda)$ then it turns out to be simple, and $\lambda$ is the highest weight relative to the Killing form.
-These are all the irreducible modules: \cite[II.2.4]{Jan03}.\footnote{Another reduction modulo $p$ gives the Weyl module $V(\lambda)$, which has $L(\lambda)$ as its head.}
+Since $G/B$ is projective, this module has finite dimension, and can be viewed as a reduction modulo $p$ of the irreducible module $L_{\mathbb{C}}(\lambda)$ for the complex Lie algebra $\g_{\mathbb{C}}$, so the weights of $\Ind_B^G(\lambda)$ are given by Weyl's character formula.
+If we define $L(\lambda)$ to be the socle of $\Ind_B^G(\lambda)$ then it turns out to be simple, with $\lambda$ as its highest weight.
+These turn out to be all the irreducible modules: \cite[II.2.4]{Jan03}.\footnote{Another reduction modulo $p$ gives the Weyl module $V(\lambda)$, which has $L(\lambda)$ as its head.}

-Parabolic subgroups $P$ of $G$ can be now be characterised as follows: $P$ is any subgroup containing a Borel subgroup.
-Fixing $B\subseteq P$ it turns out that $\Phi(P,T)$ is an enlargement of $\Phi(B,T)$ obtained by choosing simple roots $\Delta'\subseteq\Delta$ and taking the smallest additively-closed subset of $\Phi(G,T)$ containing $\Phi(B,T)$ and $-\Delta'$.
+Parabolic subgroups $P$ of $G$ can now be characterised as follows: $P$ is any subgroup containing a Borel subgroup.
+Fixing $B\subseteq P$ it turns out that $\Phi(P,T)$ is an enlargement of $\Phi(B,T)$ obtained by a suitable choice of simple roots $\Delta'\subseteq\Delta$ and taking the smallest additively-closed subset of $\Phi(G,T)$ containing $\Phi(B,T)$ and $-\Delta'$.
 If $r$ is the semisimple rank of $G$, then there are $2^r$ non-conjugate parabolic subgroups containing a given Borel subgroup $B$; these correspond to the possible subsets of nodes in the Dynkin diagram.
 The remaining parabolic subgroups are all conjugate to one of these under the action of $G$.
-Just as we saw in $\GL(V)$, a parabolic subgroup admits a \emph{Levi decomposition} $P = \RR_u(P)\rtimes L$, where $L$ is a reductive group called a \emph{Levi factor} of $P$; all such Levi factors are conjugate by elements of $\RR_u(P)$.
-If one insists $T\subseteq L$ then $L$ is unique.
-Agreeing $T\subseteq L$, the Levi decomposition can be seen at the level of roots.
-If $P$ corresponds to $\Delta'$ then the roots arising as sums from $\Delta\cup-\Delta'$ give those of $\Phi(L,T)$; their complement in $\Phi(P,T)$ are the roots in $\RR_u(P)$.
+Just as we saw in $\GL(V)$, a parabolic subgroup admits a \emph{Levi decomposition} $P = \RR_u(P)\rtimes L$, where $L$ is a reductive group called a \emph{Levi subgroup} of $P$; all such Levi subgroups are conjugate by elements of $\RR_u(P)$.
+If one insists that $T\subseteq L$ then $L$ is unique, and the Levi decomposition can be seen at the level of roots.
+If $P$ corresponds to $\Delta'$ then the roots arising as sums of roots contained in $\Delta' \cup-\Delta'$ give those of $\Phi(L,T)$; their complement in $\Phi(P,T)$ are the roots in $\RR_u(P)$.